mindkin/hourfleet/docs/plan.md

 * [Your own Website](yoursite.html).
 The integration between your own landing pages Hourfleet tenancy.
 * [Configuring your Car Share](configure.html).
 Here is where you can see what you can configure to make your car sharing network unique.
 * [Hourfleet 101](howitworks.html).
 The basics of Hourfleet car share services.
-* [The Hourfleet App](screens.html).
-A collection of car search, booking, and dashboard images designed for mobile.
+* [The Hourfleet App](app.html).
+Understand the responsive Hourfleet App, who uses it and see a collection of screenshots of for searching and booking cars.
 * [The Hourfleet Carkit](carkit.html).
 All you need to know about this in-car device - compatibility, customization, installation and cellular network setup.
 * [Insurance](insurance.html).
 Supporting your insurance provider
 * [Integrations](integrations.html).
 Learn about the third-party platform that Hourfleet integrates with.
 Currently only [Stripe](http://stripe.com) is mandatory.